GenomicsAotearoa/Workshop-Bash_Scripting_And_HPC_Job_Scheduler/docs/1_DesigningVariantC.md

     module load BWA/0.7.17-GCC-9.2.0
     ```
     !!! tip "All-In-One"
-        We will be needing few modules for this episode and the RNA-Seq Mapping episode.
+        We will be needing a few modules for this episode and the RNA-Seq Mapping episode.
 If you would like to load all of them at once, run the following command:
         ```bash
         source ~/scripting_workshop/modload.sh
         ```